matrix-org/matrix-spec-proposals/proposals/2812-role-based-power.md

 The content is highly extensible/namespaced to permit additional fields being added by implementations which may be interested, such as (in the example) a colour to represent the role.
-Role names have translation support, and must at least have an English definition for consistency reasons.
-Language codes are per [BCP47](https://tools.ietf.org/html/bcp47), with `en` being representative of English.
+Role names have translation support, and must at least have an neutral definition for consistency reasons.
+Language codes are per [BCP47](https://tools.ietf.org/html/bcp47), with `neutral` being a default not represented by other codes.

-Roles are only required to have an English name.
+Roles are only required to have a neutral name.
 By default, a role has no permissions associated with it.
 This can be used to simply categorize members of a role for easy identification rather than granting them any specific power - such examples may be wanting to identify supporters of a project within a room.